sohang3112/apl/languages/apl/README.md

 Also *Adám* on [The APL Farm (Discord)](https://discord.com/channels/821509511977762827/882836109661470771) said this, haven't tried it:

-> If you're on Windows, then ⎕load'arachnid  for an (old-style APL) implementation of a Windos GUI Spider Solitaire.
+> If you're on Windows, then ⎕load'arachnid  for an (old-style APL) implementation of a Windows GUI Spider Solitaire.

 ### Neural Networks
 - [YouTube Series: Learn APL with Neural Networks](https://www.youtube.com/playlist?list=PLgTqamKi1MS3p-O0QAgjv5vt4NY5OgpiM)